vstehle/SCT_Parser/README.md

 ## Database of sequence files

-The `seq.db` file contains a list of known sequence files, which allows to identify the input sequence file.
+The `seq_db.yaml` file contains a list of known sequence files, which allows to identify the input sequence file.

 This database file contains lines describing each known sequence file in turn,